getnexusapp/.github/EULA.md

 ## 2. Grant of License

-Subject to your compliance with this Agreement, Nawrass Andaloussi Dahman grants you a limited, non-exclusive, non-transferable, revocable license to download, install, and use the Software in object-code form for your personal or internal business purposes on devices that you own or control.
+Subject to your compliance with this Agreement, Nawrass Andaloussi Dahman grants you a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to download, install, and use the Software in object-code form for your personal or internal business purposes on devices that you own or are authorized to control.

 This license does not transfer ownership of the Software or any intellectual property rights to you.

-All rights not expressly granted under this Agreement are reserved by Nexus and Nawrass Andaloussi Dahman.
+All rights not expressly granted under this Agreement are reserved by Nawrass Andaloussi Dahman.

 ---

 ## 3. Restrictions

-You shall not, and shall not permit or assist any third party to:
+You shall not, and shall not knowingly permit or assist any third party to:

 (a) copy, modify, translate, or create derivative works based on the Software, except to the extent expressly permitted by applicable law;